Sharnbrook Academy

 Sharnbrook Academy, formerly Sharnbrook Upper School until 2017, is a large, rural academy school located in Sharnbrook, a village in the English county of Bedfordshire.
-Built in 1975, the school now has over 1900 students and around 300 staff, and includes a large sixth form founded in 1978 of around 650 students.
+Built in 1975, the school now has over 1700 students and around 300 staff, and includes a large sixth form founded in 1978 of around 650 students.

-The school is very popular and is currently oversubscribed, with some parents resorting to moving house into Sharnbrook's catchment area to guarantee their children a place at the school.
-Quite a sizeable proportion of sixth form students join the school in Year 12, having completed their compulsory education at other schools.

 Age range of students

 Most students join the school in Year 7 where they are aged 11.
 They take GCSE exams, in year 11 (ages 15–16), after which some students will leave to attend a technical college or an alternative sixth form.
 Most, however, stay and join the sixth form (Years 12 and 13, ages 16–18+), where they are joined by a large number of students who have completed their GCSEs at other schools and have moved to Sharnbrook for their final two years at school.